WGCodings/Pea/README.md

 A UCI-compatible chess engine written in **Rust**.

 This engine is built as a performance-driven learning project.
 Currently using an NNUE trained on existing data found on the net.
 However when search is optimized I will start from scratch and train a NNUE purely from self play.
+I currently use the shakmaty crate for move generation and board representation.
+In the future I might switch to a self made system but for now I like to focus on the engine logic.

 You can challenge me on Lichess here: https://lichess.org/@/MCPeaSearch.

 ---